vocdoni/docs/docs/architecture/components/entity.md

 **Usage**

-Currently only a `news-feed` is supported but multiple feeds could cohexist.
+Currently, only a `news-feed` is supported but multiple feeds could coexist.

 It is localized using the locale key.
-The specific locale to retrive is decided on the client based on `vnd.vocdoni.supported-locales`
+The specific locale to retrieve is decided on the client based on `vnd.vocdoni.supported-locales`

 It is referenced with a [Content URI](/architecture/protocol/data-origins?id=content-uri).